enitimeago/make-it-mmd/README.md

 ## Usage

-以下は日本語の場合はGoogle TranslateまたはDeepLなどでお願いします。
+現在、以下の使用方法は英語のみです。日本語の場合はGoogle TranslateまたはDeepLなどでお願いします。

-Please be aware this tool will not work if the face has any name other than "Body".
-It will force all FX animators to Write Defaults ON.
-This may cause unexpected behavior.
-(Usage with FaceEmo is recommended.)

-- Right-click your avatar in the hierarchy and select "Create Empty", and name your new object "MMD"
-  - **Advanced users:** This is just the recommended approach.
-You can use any object underneath your avatar, or even your avatar itself.
+In order to support facial animations in MMD worlds, your avatar must meet the following conditions:

+1. Your avatar's face mesh must have blend shapes named the same as MMD morphs.
+2. Your avatar's FX Animator States must *all* have Write Defaults enabled.

+Make It MMD provides a Unity component to assist with each of these.

+### Create blend shapes

+The "Make MMD BlendShapes" component generates blend shapes for MMD morphs, with a visual editor to preview which blend shapes you can select for each MMD morph.
+It's non-destructive, so it doesn't make a permanent copy of your avatar's face mesh.
+You can change your choices at any time.

-- Click on "Add Component" in your new object's inspector
+- In your avatar or any object inside your avatar, click on "Add Component" in the object inspector
-- Search for "Make It MMD", or select "Scripts/Make It MMD"
+- Search for "Make MMD BlendShapes", or select "Make It MMD/Make MMD Blendshapes"
 - Click Open Editor
-- On the left, you will see a list of MMD blend shapes.
+- On the left, you will see a list of MMD morphs.
 Select a blend shape to continue
 - On the right, you will see the list of your avatar's blend shapes.
-Select a blend shape that corresponds to the MMD blend shape.
+Select one or more blend shapes that correspond to the MMD blend shape.
-- Repeat for all MMD blend shapes you wish to support.
-The most important are generally あ　い　う　え　お.
+- Repeat for all MMD morphs you wish to support.
-- Click the Play button in the toolbar.
-Check that your avatar builds.
-- Click on "Body" on your hierarchy, and check the blend shapes in the inspector.
-You should see the MMD blend shapes listed at the bottom.
+- You should see the new MMD blend shapes applied to your avatar's face mesh when you enter Play mode.

-- Adjust the MMD blend shapes to confirm that they function correctly.
+### Set Write Defaults

+The "Avatar Write Defaults" component can help modify all FX Animator States on your avatar to set Write Defaults ON.
+It's non-destructive, so it only modifies your avatar's FX when the component is enabled in your avatar.

+**WARNING:** Forcing all Animator States to Write Defaults ON may cause unexpected behavior with other gimmicks installed in your avatar!

+You don't need this component if your avatar already uses Write Defaults ON for all Animator States, or if you're using other tools that achieve this for you.

+- In your avatar or any object inside your avatar, click on "Add Component" in the object inspector
+- Search for "Avatar Write Defaults", or select "Make It MMD/Avatar Write Defaults"
-- Exit the Play mode
+- Click the checkbox to force all Write Defaults ON when you enter Play mode or build your avatar.
-- Build and publish your avatar!

 ## Development